solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

 ## Exercise 1: Execute Attack

 You will execute an attack on your paw virtual machine that will do some not so great things.
-Since your environment has Azure Sentinel configured with all the various data connectors, you should get a basic alert fired.
+Since your environment has Microsoft Sentinel configured with all the various data connectors, you should get a basic alert fired.
 It will be your job to determine what the attack did.

 ### Task 0: Setup